-21. Relax your self
+21. Relax yourself

 Just relax and understand that smart studying requires you to take a realistic look at how much you can learn at a time and focus on that.
 Cramming doesn’t work, so trying to shove it all in at once with just cause you to burn out.
-Instead, give yourself breaks to have a cup of tea, a short nap, a walk around the block or a few minutes to listen to your favourite tunes while you study.
+Instead, give yourself breaks to have a cup of tea, a short nap, a walk around the block, or a few minutes to listen to your favorite tunes while you study.

 1. How to Learn Faster